michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 #### Update

 During the update step, the particle weights are updated using map landmark positions and feature measurements.
-Based on the range of the sensor only landmarks within this distance from each particle are considered.
+Based on the range of the sensors only landmarks within this distance from each particle are considered.

-I found that using the differences between the landmark x, y positions and that of the particles was sufficent to capture relative proximity and resulted in less computational overhead than to calculate the euclidean distances for all in-range landmarks for every particle.
+I found that using the differences between the landmark x, y positions and that of the particles were sufficent to capture relative proximity and resulted in less computational overhead than to calculate the euclidean distances for all in-range landmarks for every particle.
 This provided a significant improvement in the execution efficiency of the particle filter.

 ```cpp